platformio/platformio-docs/en/latest/_sources/platforms/index.rst.txt

 - The **PlatformIO Build System** build scripts for the supported frameworks and SDKs
 - Pre-configured presets for embedded circuit boards
-- Pre-compiled toolchains and related tools for the architechture(s)
+- Pre-compiled toolchains and related tools for the architecture(s)

 Each project must specify the platform name using the :ref:`projectconf_env_platform` option in :ref:`projectconf`.
 A